uclaacm/hack-tooling-series/session-2-git/readme.md

 Pro tip: Use `git commit -a` to add/stage all modified and deleted files, and then commit.

 ## Branching and Merging
+Branching if a commonly used practice in Git that make it easier to split development between different people or teams.
+One might ask "What is a branch?"
+* C++ explanation:
+  * A branch is like a pointer to a commit.
+  * When you make a commit while you are on a branch, the branch will point to the new commit automatically.
+* Bookmark explanation:
+  * A branch is like a bookmark in a choose your own adventure book where a books pages are commits.
+  * If I have two people reading the same book, we can do that using two bookmarks.
+  * If I read some, I move my bookmark forward, but not my friend's
+  * I can even choose a different path then my friend
+  * *This metaphor is **not** perfect*

+Another question: "Why use branches?"
+* Branches let developers create their own "path" of development that won't affect other teams that are not on that branch.

 ### git branch \<branch_name\>
 <img src='assets/git_branch.png'>